shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

+# TODO:
+- problems section
+  - what are the problems
+  - show results, plots, images, etc
+  - what was done to try solve this - include results, plots, images, etc
+- reproducability of results?
+- proper formatting?
+- albumentations - ?
 # Object Detection with YOLO in the ISIC Dataset
+Please note that module.py is empty because the model itself is inside of the yolov5_LC git submodule
 ## Dependencies:
 ### YOLOv5 Dependencies
 This YOLOv5 implementation contains quite a few dependencies, however, once the YOLOv5 submodule is added, the installation process is quite simple.
 Firstly, the submodule must be added by executing the following command in the s4532810-YOLO-xspinella directory.